CLEO®/Europe 2021 Topics

 CI – Optical Technologies for Communications and Data Storage

-Fibre devices including dispersion compensating and nonlinear fibre, fibre propagation and polarization effects, fibre gratings; Semiconductor devices for generation, processing and detection of optical signals including laser sources, detectors and modulators, performance monitoring devices, switches, optical components for enabling WDM and OTDM systems including filtering and switching; Digital signal processing and coding techniques, forward error correction, coded-modulation, nonlinear Fourier transform, faster-than-Nyquist; Transmission techniques for submarine, core and metropolitan transport networks, communication and access networks; multi-core / multi-mode fibre for transmission, optical amplification and functions, multi-band (O,E, S, C, L) optical amplification and transmission.
-Optical sub-systems including clock recovery techniques, packet/burst switching subsystems, advanced modulation formats, subcarrier-multiplexing, receivers for coherent detection, radio-over-fiber and microwave photonic technologies, optical regeneration, optics in storage area networks, optical delays and buffering, holographic and 3D optical data storage, near-field recording and super-resolution
+Fibre devices including nonlinear fibre, propagation and polarization effects, fibre gratings.
+Semiconductor devices for generation, processing and detection of optical signals.
+Digital signal processing, forward error correction, nonlinear Fourier transform.
+Submarine, core and metropolitan transport networks, communication and access networks.
+Multi-core, multi-mode fibre for transmission, optical amplification and functions; multi-band optical amplification and transmission.
+Optical sub-systems including clock recovery, packet/burst switching, advanced modulation formats, radio-over-fiber and microwave photonic technologies, optical regeneration and buffering; holographic and 3D optical data storage, near-field recording and super-resolution.

 CJ – Fibre and Guided Wave Lasers and Amplifiers

-Waveguide and fibre laser oscillators and amplifiers including novel waveguide and fibre geometries; power and energy scaling of waveguide and fibre lasers – including beam combination techniques (for both pump and signal beams) and new waveguide coupling approaches; up-conversion lasers; nonlinear frequency conversion and pulse generation and compression; advances in fibre waveguide materials; fabrication techniques for doped waveguide and fibre devices; active microstructured fibre and waveguide laser devices; novel waveguide and fibre sources for industrial applications.
+Waveguide and fibre laser oscillators and amplifiers including novel waveguide and fibre geometries; power and energy scaling of waveguide and fibre lasers – including beam combination techniques (for both pump and signal beams) and new waveguide coupling approaches; up-conversion lasers; nonlinear frequency conversion and pulse generation and compression; spatio-temporal pulse evolution; advances in fibre waveguide materials; fabrication techniques for doped waveguide and fibre devices; active microstructured fibre and waveguide laser devices; novel waveguide and fibre sources for industrial applications; nanomaterials and their applications in fibre and guided wave lasers.

 CK – Micro- and Nano-Photonics